MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/datepicker.md

 </ContentPage>
 ```

 Each `DatePicker` is assigned a `Format` property of "D" for a long date format.
 Notice also that the `endDatePicker` object has a binding that targets its `MinimumDate` property.
 The binding source is the selected `Date` property of the `startDatePicker` object.
 This ensures that the end date is always later than or equal to the start date.
-In addition to the two `DatePicker` objects, a `Switch` is labeled "Include both days in total."
+In addition to the two `DatePicker` objects, a `Switch` is labeled "Include both days in total".

 The two `DatePicker` views have handlers attached to the `DateSelected` event, and the `Switch` has a handler attached to its `Toggled` event.
 These event handlers are in the code-behind file and trigger a new calculation of the days between the two dates: